Netsyms/BinStack/README.md

 -----------------

 ### Folders
-* lang
+* langs
    Translations and alert messages.
-   The language file that is loaded depends on the value of `LANGUAGE` in `settings.php`.
+   The language files that are loaded depends on the value of `LANGUAGE` in `settings.php`.
-   Translate the values (but not the keys) in `en_us.php` into other languages and save in appropriately named files to add languages.
+   All .json files in a language folder are parsed and loaded into the dictionary (use via `$Strings->get('some key')`).
 * lib
    A good place to put helper functions that you don't want "in the way".
+All files that end with `.lib.php` are automatically loaded.
 * pages
    What it looks like.
 If you go into `pages.php` and define a page with the name `foo`, there should be a `foo.php` in here.
    The app checks before loading, so it will give a friendly 404 error if it doesn't find your page.